 Canceling your exemption

-To cancel your exemption, complete the Homestead Exemption removal/change form and submit it to the Department of Revenue as indicated in the form.
+To cancel your exemption, complete the Homestead change or removal form and submit it to the Department of Revenue as indicated in the form.
 If you’re cancelling your exemption because your property no longer qualifies, notify Revenue within 45 days of the change.

 You can also use the form to change the percentage of your property used for something other than your primary residence.
 You must notify Revenue of this change as well.